 What file format will my downloaded Ancestry tree have?

 Your downloaded Ancestry tree will be in the format of a GEDCOM.
 This file format is the industry standard for family tree files and will be compatible with any major family tree website or software.

 GEDCOM stands for “genealogical data communications”, for inquiring minds.

-In addition, this type of family tree file (GEDCOM) has been in use in decades and will be used for the foreseeable future.
+In addition, this type of family tree file (GEDCOM) has been in use for decades and will be used for the foreseeable future.
 It’s a good idea to have a copy of your tree for backup.

 What will be included in my Ancestry GEDCOM file of my tree?

-Your Ancestry tree GEDCOM file will include all of the biographical information that you had entered for the people in your tree.
+Your Ancestry tree GEDCOM file will include all of the biographical information that you have entered for the people in your tree.
 Because the GEDCOM file is text-only, it will not include photographs, documents, records, and other things that you may have attached to your Ancestry tree.

 How to download family tree from Ancestry